SpeechColab/Leaderboard/README.md

 ![Overview](misc/overview.png)

 By providing:
-* a cloud-storage for test-set zoo
+* a test-set zoo (via cloud-storage)
-* a cloud-storage for model zoo
+* a model zoo (via cloud-storage)
-* a simple pipeline to process benchmarking request
+* a simple pipeline to process benchmarking request (via codes in this repo)

-SpeechIO Leaderboard provides a common platform for speech community to reproduce/compare ASR systems.
+SpeechIO Leaderboard serves as a platform for speech community,
+* to compare ASR performances
+* to publish models & datasets
+* to reproduce experiments and results

-We are gradually adding various domain-specific test sets(with human labels), so that leaderboard results are informative and convincing for ASR system evaluations.
+We are adding various domain-specific test sets(with human labels), to make sure our leaderboard results are robust, informative and convincing than any exisiting ASR benchmark.

 ## 2. TestSet Zoo
-### 2.1 Chinese(ZH)
+### 2.1 Chinese (ZH)

 | 编号 <br> ID | 名称 <br> Name |场景 <br> Scenario | 内容领域 <br> Topic Domain | 时长 <br> hours | 难度(1-5) <br> Difficulty  |
 | --- | --- | --- | --- | --- | --- |